A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Toward an improvement of the accuracy of cosmological observables

-\item In the first step, the cosmological model under consideration is computed by applying the concordance value for $H_0$ and the concordance model parameters.
-Doing so, we "accept" the CMB-based ICs of the $\Lambda$CDM concordance model as the ``real initial conditions/initial densities'' in the early Universe.
-Starting at these computed ICs, the subsequent forward integration applies the sampled parameter set.
+In the first step, the cosmological model under consideration (by the sampler) is computed using the value of $H_0$, inferred from measurements or sampled as a member of the priors, respectively, now flagged as \qn{local}, performing a backward integration of the densities, starting from the \qn{local} ICs, as demanded by the \qn{fixed $H_0$} approach (this corresponds to Fig.~\ref{fig:intICcorrect}).
+Keeping the $w_0$-$w_a$-degeneracy in mind, one must not restrict the prior of $H_0$ by for example, including probability densities from previous literature or previous computations with restricted parameter space, etc. (see e.g., DES-Y3 results for the $w_0$-$w_a$ model).

-\item In the second step, the resulting value of $H_0$ of step one serves as the IC (i.e. this $H_0$ is now flagged as "local") for a second computation of the sampled model universe, performing a backward integration of the densities, starting from the "local ICs".
+The novel second step introduces the \qn{fixed EDs} approach.
+In this step, the sampled cosmological model is computed according to the \qn{fixed EDs} approach by applying the \qn{concordance value for $H_0$} (flagged as \qn{early}) and the concordance model parameters.
+We note that these model parameters are not those determined by the MCMC method.
+They do not enter the lists of priors and posteriors.
+They only determine the initial densities, as demanded by the \qn{fixed EDs} approach (this corresponds to Fig.~\ref{fig:intForwardBackward}).
+Starting at these computed EDs, the subsequent forward integration applies the sampled parameter set, entering the computation of the posteriors.

-\item In the final step, the evolution of the densities, i.e. the expansion history and the CMB and matter power spectra from both computations are checked for consistency.
-Only those parameter sets, which display consistent results, are considered in the subsequent computation of the probability distribution.
-Since this additional consistency check will lead to a reduction of the allowed parameter space, it will increase significantly the accuracy of the final parameters, resulting from the MCMC analysis.
+The final step also extends the customary procedure of the MCMC analysis.
+While customarily, the sampled model parameters are \qn{fitted} to the measured data (e.g., CMB temperature spectrum or the matter power spectrum, respectively), we now consider all information available for the sampled model: the expansion histories, CMB temperature and matter power spectra from the computations.
+Both results, from \qn{fixed $H_0$} (step one) and \qn{fixed EDs} (step two), are checked for consistency.
+Only those parameter sets, that display consistent results for all three quantities, taking the accuracy of the measurements into account, are considered in the subsequent computation of the likelihood and the probability distribution, respectively.
+Since this additional consistency check will lead to a reduction of the allowed parameter space (probably ruling out dynamical models of DE with an increasing EoS parameter, see also next paragraph), it will increase significantly the accuracy of the final parameters, resulting from the MCMC analysis.